Remote and Distributed Build Patterns

 In this post, we’ve reviewed the build patterns in which remote machines are leveraged, clarified the definition of remote and distributed builds, and discussed their variations.

 We started by explaining the remote build cache as the most fundamental build optimization leveraging remote machines.
-Then, we elaborated on remote build patterns and pointed out exciting innovation taking place in the remote IDE and remote build environment spaces.
+Then, we elaborated on remote build patterns and pointed out exciting innovation taking place in the remote IDE and cloud development environment spaces.
 Finally, we explained the CI fanout technique and different patterns in distributed builds including test distribution and general distribution.